-While we will meet in class, f2f, we will continue to utilize the Blackboard learning management system both in and outside classroom.
-If you anticipate any difficulty to meet the following technology requirement, consult with me immediately.
+While this is a f2f class, we will continue to utilize the Blackboard learning management system both in and outside the classroom.
+If you anticipate any difficulty meeting the following technology requirement, consult with me immediately.

 - An Active GMU email account: GMU policy dictates that Mason account is the only way instructors communicate with students by email, therefore instructors respond to email sent from a Mason email address only.
 If you regularly use Gmail or another email client, make sure you forward your Mason Mail to your account.
-Do not, however, send messages to me, or any other professors, from any email client other than Mason account. - A laptop computer with a recent version of Microsoft Word (free for GMU students: click here for more info): BRING your laptop to class meetings.
-Because of social-distancing rules, we will need to complement our f2f interactions with collaborations facilitated by technology. - Regular back-up of your work: establish a stable system of back-ups.
+Do not, however, send messages to me, or any other professors, from any email client other than Mason account. - A laptop computer with a recent version of Microsoft Word (free for GMU students: click here for more info): BRING your laptop to class meetings. - Regular back-up of your work: establish a stable system of back-ups.
 It is your responsibility to prepare for unexpected but frequent failures and loss of your laptop computers and the resulting loss of your work.
 Save and back up often and in multiple ways: use USB-drives AND save in remote locations by using Cloud services and/or by self-emailing as attachments.
 Computer failures will not constitute a legitimate excuse for late assignment submissions. - Internet Browser compatible with Blackboard.
 Go HERE to see the current list of supported browsers.
 Blackboard will be our home in this course, especially during the first half of the semester.
 Readings will be provided on Blackboard and some major works will be submitted to Blackboard. - To view video and audio files, you must also have Adobe Flash and Quicktime, Real Player, or Windows Media Player installed on your computer.
 These programs require a high-speed Internet connection. - To read PDF documents, you will need to have a PDF reader, such as Preview (for Macs) or Adobe Reader (the most recent version) installed on your computer.
 Adobe Reader DC is a free program for reading & commenting on pdf documents; do not download the "pro" version which is not free.